A Dead Cat, A Lawyer's Call And A 5-Figure Donation: How Media Fell Short On Epstein

 In recent months, a photograph of Virginia Roberts Giuffre has ricocheted around the world.
 It shows a young woman with a broad smile on her face, and Prince Andrew's hand rests on her hip next to her exposed midriff.
 The prince is smiling too.

 Giuffre is about 17 in the photograph, taken in 2001 at Maxwell's London home.
-Other pictures published by tabloids were of Giuffre at a party for the supermodel Naomi Campbell.
-Epstein and Maxwell stand just a few feet from Giuffre in other pictures from that night.
+Other pictures of Giuffre published by tabloids are from a party for the supermodel Naomi Campbell.
+Epstein and Maxwell stand just a few feet from Giuffre in pictures from that night.

 Giuffre had become part of Epstein's household.
 Her presence at Campbell's party, Giuffre later testified, was part of a six-week trip Epstein took her on throughout Europe and the Mediterranean.
 After a later party she attended for Campbell, she said, Epstein told her to have sex with a businessman, and she said she performed a sexual act upon him.
 Epstein later procured her for sex with other associates as well, she said, Prince Andrew among them — a charge he and Buckingham Palace sharply reject.